Greetings from the President

 large regional companies to drive further expansion of implementation.

 The Company also places a strong emphasis on digital government solutions for municipalities.
-Although
+Although implementing

-implementing a system for a municipality is both costly and time-consuming, the outcome has been the
+a system for a municipality is both costly and time-consuming, the outcome has been the establishment of a dominant

-establishment of a dominant market share, where we are the sole provider.
-We view the introduction of this
+market share, where we are the sole provider.
+We view the introduction of this service to local governments not

-service to local governments not only as a means to increase revenue, but also as a key strategy for building
+only as a means to increase revenue, but also as a key strategy for building trust within the local community.

 Pricing revisions help drive sales